niiallen/MISSIONZ/README.md

 # MISSIONZ
-This is a simple telegram chatbot..
+This is a simple telegram chatbot.
-It makes use of the telegram system.
 Users can send and receive text messages to/from the bot.
 Bot can send and receive text messages to/from user.
-Users are also permitted to send files.
+Users are also permitted to send/receive files from the bot.
 Bot can send files to user.